veres-one/docs.veres.one/docs/agreements/software.md

 The Veres One Project is aware that the proliferation of open source licenses is a problem and that the license below exacerbates that problem.
-At the same time, we know of no widely used "Open" license and are therefore making an initial attempt at one below.
+At the same time, we know of no widely used Open Source license that achieves the goals above.
+We want to be able to be open while providing for our families, therefore, we are making an initial attempt at one below by making a single modification to the Terms and Conditions of the AGPLv3.
 We will be working with open source advocates and lawyers to generalize the license below over the coming years.